 Dunes Overlook Sand Ramp Trail is a 0.9 mile lightly trafficked out and back trail located near Mosca, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Going over the pass allows for free entrance into the park, and best to go in August or September as the streams of that pass are not overflowing, and the weather allows for more time on the dunes and decreased sand temperature.